 I’m not a big fan of very bright or saturated colours as it looks “fake” (unpopular opinion, I know) and that’s what some HDR content gives you, but it’s something nice to have and I can see this being useful for some media content.

-This still needs improvements and better support.
+This needs improvements and better support though.
 For example, some web browsers don’t handle all HDR videos very well and sometimes you’ll find one that doesn’t look right.

 Something else I’ve noticed is that while HDR videos are brighter, everything else around it isn’t.
-It can look weird when the display brightness is around 50% and you have the UI (browser, finder, etc) looking a bit dimmer while the video itself looks like it’s at 100%.
-Example:
+It can look weird when the display brightness is low.
+For example, the example below is with the brightness at 50%.
+Everything is dim, but the video itself looks like it’s at 100% brightness:

 It seems to be a bit quieter, but I don’t know if it’s just because it’s a new laptop of if there was a hardware change.
 Other than this, the area around the keys is now matte black.